Annabelle Huggins

 Annabelle Huggins (born 1943) is a retired Filipino actress.
-In 1964 she starred alongside Jack Nicholson in Back Door to Hell, and later became famous when she was kidnapped by taxi driver Ruben Ablaza.
+In 1962, Huggins was kidnapped by taxi driver Ruben Ablaza, whose later arrest and trial became highly publicized.
+In 1964, she starred in the Filipino-American war film Back Door to Hell alongside singer Jimmie Rodgers and Jack Nicholson.

 Early life

 Annabelle was born to an American-Filipino father and Filipino mother.
 She was later raised by her aunt and uncle along with her siblings, wherein her aunt treated her as her own child.
 In 1958 she dropped out of high school to work in a billiard hall where she met Ruben Ablaza.

 Career

-She debuted in the movie Adonis Abril (1963) with Nestor De Villa, Back Door to Hell with Jack Nicholson (her Hollywood debut), and also Siyam na Buhay ni Martin Pusa (1964) with Joseph Estrada.
+She debuted in the film Adonis Abril (1963) with Nestor De Villa, Back Door to Hell with Jack Nicholson (her Hollywood debut), and also Siyam na Buhay ni Martin Pusa (1964) with Joseph Estrada.

 Kidnapping

-On October 23, 1962, 19-year-old Huggins reported that she was taken against her will to Hagonoy, Bulacan and defiled of her honor by Ruben Ablaza, a portly taxi driver, who plotted the abduction with two others, Lauro Ocampo and Jose “Totoy Pulis” Leoncio.
+On 13 October 1962, 19-year-old Huggins reported that she was taken against her will to Hagonoy, Bulacan and raped by Ruben Ablaza, a portly taxi driver, who plotted the abduction with two others, Lauro Ocampo and Jose "Totoy Pulis" Leoncio.
 The incident was repeated on March 22, 1963, and this time, Huggins was reportedly kidnapped from Makati and taken first to Caloocan and then to Bulacan, a more serious offense.